Lqpis/PreservMods/index.md

-## Welcome to PreservOptifine
+## Welcome to PreservMods

-This site was made to preserve the older versions of Optifine for historical reasons.
+This site was made to preserve the older versions of Minecraft Mods for historical reasons.